 The United States Fish and Wildlife Service (USFWS) IPaC was queried to determine if any ESA species were found within the project area.
+It is to be noted that the water service lateral and the fire cistern are in two separate locations and the IPaC only allows for one polygon to be identified as the project area, therefore a general polygon overlapping both areas were included in the IPaC report.

-The species included in the IPaC were the two proposed threatened species; monarch butterfly, Danaus Plexippus, and the northwestern pond turtle, Actinemys marmorata.
-The size of the project area is less than 1 acre, and these improvements are occurring in an already disturbed area of an existing water system and include boring under a highway.
-Therefore, it is unlikely that there will be any impact to the species listed in the IPaC.
+The species included in the IPaC were the monarch butterfly, Danaus Plexippus, which is a proposed threatened species and slender orcutt grass, Orcuttia tenuis, which is a threatened species.
+Due to the size of the project area, less than 1 acre, and the fact that these improvements are occurring in already disturbed area to an existing water system it is therefore unlikely that there will be any impact to the species listed in the IPaC.